 A Brief History of SLLF

-An extraordinary set of events sparked a national movement to reform – today we would say “upgrade” – America’s state legislatures.
-Numerous studies were published in the early 70’s documenting the steady erosion in the overall effectiveness of state legislatures to carry out their primary lawmaking responsibilities.
-One study in particular was published in book form, The Sometimes Governments.
-With its ranking of the 50 state legislatures, from best to worst, it created such a stir that a variety of public interest groups, philanthropic foundations, and very good state legislative leaders took it upon themselves to do something about it.
+An extraordinary set of events sparked a national movement then to reform America’s state legislatures.
+Studies in the early ’70s showed a steady erosion in the ability of state legislatures to carry out their lawmaking responsibilities.
+One study in particular created a stir: The Sometimes Governments.
+Ranking the 50 state legislatures from best to worst, it stimulated public interest groups, philanthropic foundations, and state legislative leaders to take the subject on.

 Today’s SLLF is the product of all these years of experience.
-Though much has changed in terms of the scope of our activities, we remain true to our primary mission, “To educate, inspire and inform our nation’s state legislative leaders without regard for party, politics, or ideology.”
+Though much has changed in the scope of our activities, we remain true to our primary mission: To educate, inspire and inform our nation’s state legislative leaders without regard for party, politics, or ideology.

-We stand ready to meet these challenges!
+We are ready to meet these challenges.